Tests and treatments

 What is it?

-If your own veins are not suitable for the creation of an AV fistula, the surgeon may decide to use an artificial blood vessel.
-This is a specially designed blood vessel that is connected to an artery and a vein, connecting both blood vessels.
-The artificial blood vessel is placed in the lower arm via a surgical procedure.
-Often, the artificial blood vessel is placed as a loop, but it may be straight too.
+If your own veins are not suitable for creating an AV fistula, the surgeon may decide to use an artificial blood vessel.
+This is a specially designed blood vessel that connects to an artery and vein.
+This creates a connection between these two blood vessels.
+With surgery, the artificial blood vessel is inserted into the forearm.
+The artificial blood vessel is often looped, but it can be straight too.

 Course of the procedure